isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 The book provides analysis scripts in the free software, `R`.
 Many `R` functions in this book are available from the `petersenlab` package.

-Assessment is the gathering of information to improve decision making.
+Assessment is the gathering of information to improve decision-making.
 Many assessment approaches can be used to assess people's thoughts, emotions, and behaviors, including self-report questionnaires, questionnaires reported by others, interviews, observations, biopsychological assessments, performance-based assessments, archival approaches, and combinations of these.
 However, there has been a proliferation of pseudoscience in assessment, including harmful and inaccurate assessments, an ethical problem.
 It is important to understand the characteristics of science that distinguish it from pseudoscience.